dlang/dmd/ci/README.md

 Since DMD is written in D, a "Host D Compiler" is needed to compile it.
 Various host compilers are tested, such as GDC, LDC, the latest DMD, and an older verison of DMD (bootstrap).
+Note that the GDC and LDC targets do not run any tests, the simply build the latest version of the dmd frontend.

 Sometimes the macOS VMs get corrupted.
 When that happens, you can file an issue on Cirrus' issue tracker, [like this one](https://github.com/cirruslabs/macos-image-templates/issues/43).